Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Nebraska vs. Minnesota College Football Odds, Plays and Insights

-The Minnesota Golden Gophers (3-2, 0-0 Big Ten) and the fifth-ranked run defense will host the Nebraska Cornhuskers (3-4, 0-0 Big Ten) and the 18th-ranked rushing attack on Saturday, October 16, 2021.
-The Golden Gophers are 3.5-point underdogs.
-The over/under for the contest is set at 48.
+The Nebraska Cornhuskers (3-4, 0-0 Big Ten) take college football's 18th-ranked rushing attack into a matchup with the Minnesota Golden Gophers (3-2, 0-0 Big Ten), who have the No. 5 rushing defense, on Saturday, October 16, 2021.
+The Cornhuskers are 4-point favorites.
+The over/under is set at 48.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.